Jchuco/Ground_Trash_Detection_Using_Computer_Vision/README.md

 - Deploy on mobile robots for automated street cleaning.

 For details, refer to the full [project paper](./docs/Ground_Trash_Detection_Using_Computer_Vision_paper.pdf) in the repository.
 This project is inspired by advancements in waste detection and aims to contribute to cleaner urban environments.

+## Authors
+Project developed by:
+- Frederico Correia Cerqueira
+- Joana Chuço
+- Gonçalo Abreu